Ayesha-khalil-432/Ayesha-khalil-432/README.md

 Hey there, I'm Ayesha 👋
-- Software Engineer, working as a frontend developer
+- Software Engineer, working as a frontend developer.
 - Constantly learning React.js and JavaScript🌱